About Hong Kong

 And if you are vegetarian or prefer vegetarian food once in a while, you must try the culinary delights at Po Lin Monastery Vegetarian Restaurant.
 It is scrumptious!

 The above are just a few I have blogged about.
-More coming soon and will be added to the Good Food in Hong Kong section.
+More coming soon and will be added to the Hong Kong Food section.
 Check it out.

 Shopping in Hong Kong